Bashundhara Group: History

 Bashundhara Group, founded by Ahmed Akbar Sobhan, began in 1987 as a real estate venture.
 After its first project, Bashundhara invested in new fields, including manufacturing, industry and trading.
 More enterprises were established in the early 1990s; these included cement, paper, pulp, tissue paper and steel production, as well as LP Gas bottling and distribution.
 Bashundhara received permission from the Bangladesh Economic Zones Authority to set up two specialized economic zones in Keraniganj, Dhaka, Bangladesh.

 In 2013, Bashundhara invested $181 million in the food sector, producing flour, wheat, red meat, etc.

 In 2020, Bashundhara invested $143.7 million to build the largest bitumen plant in Bangladesh.
 In the same year, Bashundhara became involved in the coal trading market, with a notable example of supply 8 million tonnes of coal to the Rampal coal-fired power plant.
+In 2020, the group announced it would invest Tk 4,350 crore to set up three new factories at Bangabandhu Sheikh Mujib Shilpa Nagar creating nearly 3,900 jobs.

 In 2021, Bashundhara invested $909 million to create an oil refinery on 220 acres of land in the Sitakunda upazila of the country's port city of Chattogram.

 In 2022, Bashundhara invested $546 million into creating Bangladesh's first gold refinery on 470 acres of land near the Dhaka-Purbachal highway In the same year, Bashundhara Multi-Steel Industries invested $395 million for phase-1 of a steel manufacturing plant at Bashundhara Industrial Economic Zone at Bangabandhu Shilpa Nagar in Chattogram.
 The phase-2 investment of $727 million will be initiated in 2025, bringing the company's annual steel production to 3 million tonnes.
 Later, in 2022, ABG Limited, a concern of Bashundhara group signed an agreement with the Chittagong Stock Exchange to acquire 25% of its shares for BDT 240 crore in line with the country's demutualisation act.

 In 2023, Bashundhara Telecommunications Limited submitted a proposal to the Post and Telecommunications division of the country to become a strategic investor of the struggling state owned carrier TeleTalk.

+In January 2024, Bashundhara Paper Mills and Bashundhara Multi Paper Industries released their first sustainability report in accordance with UN Sustainable Development Goals.
+In 2023–24, Bashundhara Paper Mills increased its CSR spending by 21 percent.

+In February 2025, Bashundhara Paper Mills took part in the 6th Papertech Expo at the International Convention City Bashundhara in Dhaka.